Which of the following best describes how net sales are calculate... | Study Prep in Pearson+

-Which of the following best describes how net sales are calculated on the income statement?
+Which of the following best describes how net sales are calculated on an income statement?

 A